 Under what circumstances could I have homicide charges expunged?

-It is important to understand that according to Texas law, you may only have an arrest record or criminal charge expunged if you were not found guilty.
+Per Texas law, you may only have an arrest record or criminal charge expunged if you were not found guilty.
 Several scenarios could meet the eligibility criteria:

-- You were arrested but never charged (after a waiting period)
+- You got arrested but never charged (after a waiting period).

-- You were arrested and charged, but your case was dismissed
+- You got arrested and charged, but your case got dismissed.

-- You were charged and convicted but later proven innocent or were pardoned
+- You got charged and convicted but later proven innocent or pardoned.

-However, there are many specifics of this law that apply to various circumstances.
-Our attorneys can help you understand the details that are applicable to you and help you take the next steps if you are eligible for expunction.
+However, many specifics of this law apply to various circumstances.
+Our attorneys can help you understand the details that apply to you and help you take the next steps if you are eligible for an expungement.

-Are there scenarios that would disqualify me from expunction?
+Are there scenarios that would disqualify me from expungement?

-There are several situations that would disqualify an individual from expunction.
+Several situations would disqualify an individual from expungement.
 Some key examples include:

-- The charge is part of a “criminal episode,” and you either still have charges pending or were convicted of other crimes related to that same episode.
+- The charge is part of a “criminal episode,” and you either still have charges pending or got convicted of other crimes related to that same episode.

-- You have been convicted of a separate felony within five years of the arrest you are hoping to have expunged
+- You got convicted of a separate felony within five years of the arrest you hope to expunged.

-Even if you are worried you may not qualify for expunction, our attorneys will be able to go over the details of your case and help you understand your options.
+Even if you feel worried you may not qualify for an expungement, our attorneys can review your case’s details and help you understand your options.

-Is there a waiting period before I can petition for expunction?
+Is there a waiting period before I can petition for an expungement?

 Yes, the waiting period for the expunction of any felony charge is three years.
 Additionally, the statute of limitations must have expired before you can petition for an expunction.

-How much will it cost to get an arrest or charge expunged from my record?
+How much will getting an arrest or charge expunged from my record cost?

-The overall cost will include statutory fees, filing fees, and attorney’s fees.
+The overall cost will include statutory, filing, and attorney’s fees.
 Attorney’s fees will vary depending on the nature of your case.
 However, the initial consultation is free, and we can go over what you can expect with pricing at that time.

-If you have an arrest or charge for homicide on your record and you were not found to be guilty, you deserve the chance to turn over a new leaf and clear this offense from your record permanently.
-If you are successfully granted expungement, you will not need to disclose this arrest to anyone if you qualify for expungement.
+If you have a homicide arrest or charge but were not found guilty, you deserve the chance to turn over a new leaf and clear your record.
+You won’t have to disclose this arrest to anyone if you qualify for expungement.
 This includes potential employers and landlords.

-As you likely already know, navigating the court system can be difficult, and it is crucial that your petition for expungement is as accurate and complete as possible.
-A successful expungement could improve your life drastically, and having a skilled attorney on your side may make it easier to reach that goal.
+As you likely already know, navigating the court system can be difficult.
+And your petition for expungement must be as accurate and complete as possible.
+A successful expungement could improve your life drastically.
+And having a skilled attorney on your side may make it easier to reach that goal.

-Our lawyers will carefully review the details of your situation and use this information to build a strong petition for expunction.
-We also understand how small mistakes, such as problems with paperwork or missing deadlines, can have huge consequences, so we will help you with these details to make sure the process runs as smoothly as possible.
+Our lawyers will carefully review your situation and use the evidence to build a strong petition for an expunction.
+We also know small mistakes, like paperwork errors or missing deadlines, can have huge consequences.
+We will help you with these details to make sure the process runs as smoothly as possible.
 You deserve a second chance, and we are here to help.